AustinGil/vuetensils/docs/filters/truncate.md

 export default {
   computed: {
     text() {
-      return "Orion's sword hundreds of thousands cosmic ocean as a patch of light the ash of stellar alchemy quasar.
-Network of wormholes paroxysm of global death vanquish the impossible kindling the energy hidden in matter hydrogen atoms invent the universe."
+      return 'Orion\'s sword hundreds of thousands cosmic ocean as a patch of light the ash of stellar alchemy quasar.
+Network of wormholes paroxysm of global death vanquish the impossible kindling the energy hidden in matter hydrogen atoms invent the universe.';
     },
   },
-}
+};
 </script>
 ```